Toyota to Trump: Mexico plant won't cause US job losses

 The Corolla is the world's best-selling car.

-In a statement, Toyota pointed out that it has $22 billion invested in the U.S., which includes 10 manufacturing plans and 1,500 dealerships that employ a total of 136,000 workers.
+In a statement, Toyota pointed out that it has $22 billion invested in the U.S., which includes 10 manufacturing plants and 1,500 dealerships that employ a total of 136,000 workers.
+The majority of cars Toyota sells in the U.S. are manufactured here.
+Toyota also exports cars from the U.S. to other countries.

 The Guanajuato factory will start production in 2019 making completely redesigned Corollas that will be very different from the ones on sale now.